 Source imagery GSD cannot be universally equated to image resolution or supported accuracy.
-This will vary widely with different sensors.
+The ability to equate GSD to image resolution or supported accuracy will vary widely with different sensors.
 The GSD values shown in Table B.4 are typical of the GSD required to achieve the level of detail required for the stated map scales.
 Achievable accuracies for a given GSD will depend upon the sensor capabilities, control, adjustment, and compilation methodologies.

 B.4 Relationship to the 1990 ASPRS Standards for Large Scale Maps